 - Adaptational Nice Guy: In regards to his relationship with his father, Atreus lacks some of his more younger self's negative views towards Kratos early on after Faye's passing.
 In the game, this was mostly because Kratos was rarely ever home and spent time hunting, and Faye's passing was very recent.
 In the fanfic, Kratos was home often enough that he taught Atreus his old fighting style after obtaining his weapons, and the two have had a year to work out their misunderstandings.

 - Age Lift: In the game, Atreus was a young boy.
 In the fanfic, he's a teenager and is stated to be 17-years-old.

 - All the Other Reindeer: Kratos was not particularly liked when he first arrived in the isles and the townspeople gave him a wide berth.
 This suited him just fine as Kratos intended to live out a quiet life, though plans changed when Faye managed to reach out to him.
 Not long afterwards, Kratos became part of Lapis' community.

 - Ambiguous Situation: The fact that Faye is in Remnant raises more than a few questions.
 Especially when you consider her nature as a Frost Giant.

 - An Ice Person: Downplayed.
 Kratos isn't really an ice person, but his weapon of choice is the Leviathan Ax, which freezes whatever its blade touches.

-- Bow and Sword, in Accord: Atreus' weapon is a pair of scimitar blades that can combine into a bow, with the blades meant to handle crowd control when he's swarmed on all fronts and the bow for singular targets.
+- Bow and Sword, in Accord: Atreus' weapon is a pair of scimitar blades attached to chains that can combine into a bow, with the blades meant to handle crowd control when he's swarmed on all fronts and the bow for singular targets.